 When you deconstruct crab wontons, it's easy to see why they're a "Not That!"
-The inside is filled with crabmeat (oftentimes it's imitation crab) and cream cheese (which is just a fancy-ish, spreadable fat), the wonton is made of refined flour (no bueno!), egg and salt and the crispy coating is a result of a deep oil bath.
+The inside is filled with crabmeat (oftentimes it's imitation crab) and cream cheese (which is just a fancy-ish, spreadable fat), the wonton is made of refined flour, egg and salt and the crispy coating is a result of a deep oil bath.

 Steamed Chicken and Broccoli with Black Bean Sauce

-When it comes to ordering a skinny dish from a Chinese restaurant, your best bet is to order some kind of steamed meat and veggie combo with a side of sauce.
+Essentially, when it comes to ordering a skinny dish from a Chinese restaurant, your best bet is to order some kind of steamed meat and veggie combo with a side of sauce.
 We like black bean sauce because a half a cup has less than 150 calories.
 Compared to other Chinese restaurant sauces, it's also relatively low in fat.
 As Amidor points out though, if you are in the mood for rice, be sure to order brown rice to pair along with that chicken and veggies order.